openic-org/home/docs/iris-128/iris-128b/headstage_iris128B.md

 *The Iris 128B system consists of 2 boards: the headstage and the adapter.*

-* The **headstage** is a small electronic system placed on top of or near the electrophysiological signals being recorded.
+* The headstage is a small electronic system placed on top of or near the electrophysiological signals being recorded.
-* It uses **commercially available off-the-shelf components**.
+* It uses commercially available off-the-shelf components.

 ### Fabrication Notes